 10 of 11

 Thimble Islands Cruise

-Off the coast of Connecticut in Long Island Sound, there is an archipelago of islands that are as storied as they are tiny.
-One of the Thimble Islands is so small, it holds nothing more than a gazebo!
-Depart from Stony Creek aboard the Volsunga IV with Captain Bob for a memorable jaunt around these exclusive, private island hideaways, and you'll hear tales of pirate treasure, Tom Thumb and a newlywed couple's revenge on a meddling mother-in-law.
+Off the coast of Connecticut in Long Island Sound, there is an archipelago of tiny, storied islands.
+One of the Thimble Islands is so small, it holds nothing more than a gazebo.
+Depart from Stony Creek aboard the Volsunga IV with Captain Bob for a memorable jaunt around these exclusive, private island hideaways, and you'll hear tales of pirate treasure, circus legend Tom Thumb and a newlywed couple's revenge on a meddling mother-in-law.
 If you fall in love with the Thimbles, you can buy a handful of them... if you have a few spare millions of dollars lying around.Continue to 11 of 11 below.

 11 of 11